xrafael/fai3d/README.md

 To run the example, first check that you have fast.ai (version 0.7) installed.
 Then create a data folder and unzip the data.zip files in it.
 This zip file contains few 3D volumes stored in numpy arrays (32x32x32) and a csv file with the annotations for each volume (id, class).
 Finally just call main.py file.

+If you find this code useful for your work, please don't forget to cite us: